 - Under quality control

-We think it is important to use a method to test all known vulnerabilities and document all the pen test activities.
+The problems to be addressed are fully documented and tested.
+It is important to use a method to test all known vulnerabilities and document all the security test activities.

 What is the OWASP testing methodology?